 What happens after the consultation period has ended?

-The information collected from this consultation will be used by us to help inform any changes to the council tax support scheme from 1 April 2020.
+The information collected from this consultation will be used by the council to assist in making its decision on the changes to the council tax support scheme from 1 April 2021.

 The results from the consultation will be published later this year on our website.

-Work will take place to update the council tax support scheme which will be considered at a full council meeting in December 2019.
-The scheme will then be reflected as a discount on council tax bills for 2020-21.
+Work will take place to update the council tax support scheme which will be considered as a full council meeting in December 2020.
+The scheme will then be reflected as a discount on council tax bills for 2021-22.